mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 **Pulling an image is actually a two step process**:

 1 - Get the manifest is also a 2 steps
- - get fat manifest (aka Manifest list) : list of architectures (my case: `docker system info` gives Architecture: x86_64) supported and points you to the image manifest
+ - get fat manifest (aka Manifest list) : list of architectures (my case: `docker system info` gives Architecture: x86_64) supported and points us to the image manifest
  - get image manifest : describes the image (e.g. ID, tag, createAt, layers and stack...), it has the hash which is the image id.

 2 - pull the layers.